clnair-ascm/aqpet/README.md

 • 'data': A data frame comprising timeseries of weather-normalised data for both treated and control units.
-• 'params': A list, which includes a vector of 'treatment_group', as well as 'start_time' and 'end_time' of the policy intervention.
+• 'params': A list, which includes a vector of 'treatment_group', as well as `start_time` and `end_time` of the policy intervention.

 ```r
 a_scm (data, params)